rosettatype/legible-typography/_chapters_en/2-how-we-read.md

     <img src="{{ 'assets/illustrations/FIG-2-1.png' | relative_url }}" alt="">
     <figcaption markdown="1">
-Figure 2.1: A typical pattern of eye movements indicating where on a word our eye fixates (red dots, usually towards the beginning of a word), the length of saccades (jumps), the return sweep from near the end of the first line to near the beginning of the next, and a regression back to the word 'healthy' followed by an additional fixation
+Figure 2.1: A typical pattern of eye movements indicating where on a word our eye fixates (black dots, usually towards the beginning of a word), the length of saccades (jumps), the return sweep from near the end of the first line to near the beginning of the next, and a regression back to the word 'healthy' followed by an additional fixation